Select Page

 VIENNA codification process

-In the trademark process, Vienna codification is a significant step.
+In the tm process, Vienna codification is a significant step.
 It is an international classification that is provided once you fill the application form.
 At this point, your application for registration will be expressed as – Sent for Vienna codification.

-Examination of Trademark
+Examination of tm

-Hearing before Trademark registrar or officer
+Hearing before tm registrar or officer

-If the trademark application is denied, the candidate can go for a hearing.
+If the tm application is denied, the candidate can go for a hearing.
 If the officer is satisfied with the given documents then the application will be transferred.
 If the officer is not satisfied, once again the application gets denied.
 If he/she is not entirely convinced about the reason for rejection, then the Intellectual Property Appellate Board can be reached.

-General Trademark Protection Solution
+General tm Protection Solution

 Trademark Search